• Home

 During the pandemic, meetings took on an almost emotional-support role—an attempted substitute for in-person interaction amid lockdowns.
 With no need to wait for a free conference room, calendars quickly filled up.

-But now, nearly 80% of people say they’re drowning in so many meetings and calls that they barely have time to get any real work done, according to a 2024 Atlassian study which surveyed 5,000 workers across four continents.
+But now, nearly 80% of people say they’re drowning in so many meetings and calls that they barely have time to get any real work done, according to a 2024 Atlassian study that surveyed 5,000 workers across four continents.
 About 72% of the time, meetings are deemed ineffective.

 That backlash has prompted a growing number of executives to aggressively prune—or outright eliminate—meetings from corporate schedules, sometimes carving out entirely meeting-free days.
 Still, some experts warn that getting rid of meetings altogether is a strategy that could risk removing any sense of belonging with the organization and backfire in the long term.

-“Meetings don’t need to be banished completely; it’s just the ineffective, time-wasting ones that do,” Ben Thompson, CEO and cofounder of Employment Hero, previously told Coins2Day.
+“Meetings don’t need to be banished completely.
+It’s just the ineffective, time-wasting ones that do,” Ben Thompson, CEO and cofounder of Employment Hero, previously told Coins2Day.

 How Nvidia and JPMorgan Chase tackle meeting overload